Midlands Orthopaedics & Neurosurgery

 Access to all these services under one roof dramatically enhances coordination of care as the treating physician can collaborate closely with therapists, athletic trainers, and other physicians in-person and through a shared electronic medical record.
 Imaging reports are quickly available.
 Adjusters and patients also benefit from centralized scheduling and points of contact for a variety of services.

 We welcome the opportunity to provide a musculoskeletal urgent care platform to employers.
-Contact Ron Chorzewski for more information.
+Contact AnnMargaret McCraw for more information.

 Contact Our Team